 This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+Information on CMV operation requirements may be obtained from the Florida Department of Transportation, Office of Commercial Vehicle Enforcement, or the Federal Motor Carrier Safety Administration.